SoftechureGit/SitsInstaFeed/README.md

 3. **Functions You Can Call**
    a.
 To fetech the URL of the posts of link account you can use the
    ```bash
     getSitsUrl($type);

     $provider = new SitsInstaFeedServiceProvider(app());
     return $provider->getSitsUrl('slider');
    ```

-   Wher type can be "slider" or "grid", it will return the appropriate url according to input.
+   Wher type can be `"slider"` or `"grid"`, it will return the appropriate url according to input.
    b.
 To fetech the json of the posts of link account you can use the
    ```bash
    getSitsFeedJson();